 16. Practice forgiveness

-It can be difficult to forget him and be happy when you are still angry about things he did or things that went wrong.
+It can be difficult to forget someone and be happy when you are still angry about things they did or things that went wrong.
 Part of how to forget someone is to stop dwelling over your anger and practice forgiveness.

 Maybe you can write it down in your journal, but whatever you decide to do, give yourself the gift of letting your anger go, so it no longer consumes you.
 It is hard to forget someone if you are still holding on to anger.
 Ultimately, choosing forgiveness frees you as well.